The Perfect 3 Day Taipei Itinerary

 National Revolutionary Martyrs' Shrine

-The most popular thing to see at the shrine is the changing of the guards ceremony.
-This interesting ritual happens every hour and lasts for about 15-minutes.
+The most popular thing to see at the shrine is the guard-changing ceremony.
+This interesting ritual happens every hour and lasts for about 15 minutes.
 It's a must-see event during your three days in Taipei.

-Place to stay near the National Revolutionary Martyrs Shrine
+🏨 Places to stay close to the National Revolutionary Martyrs Shrine

 The Grand Hotel